kubernetes/website/docs/tasks/configure-pod-container/pull-image-gcr.md

 {% capture overview %}

 If you store your container images in a private Google Cloud Registry (GCR), you might want to pull them into a project that you deploy on a different platform.
-To do this, you add an ``ImagePullSecrets`` field to the configuration for a Kubernetes service account.
-This is a type of Kubernetes secret that contains credential information.
+To do this, you create a Secret that maps GCR credentials to the syntax for a `docker-registry` Secret.
+You then specify the Secret as an `imagePullSecrets` field in your Pod configuration file, or you can add it to the configuration for a Service Account.

-To create this secret, we recommend that you create a GCP service account and use its keys to pull from GCR.
+To create the Secret this way, you create a GCP service account and specify its keys to pull from GCR.
 These keys are stored in a JSON key file.
 This approach lets you store long-lived credentials, instead of passing short-lived access tokens.

-NOTE: A GCP service account is different from a Kubernetes service account.
+NOTE: A GCP service account is different from a Kubernetes Service Account.

 NOTE: Clusters on Google Container Engine (GKE) do not need to configure these secrets.